 }

-If you set up a policy in this way and apply it to a specific account, the account will only be able to access the IP band that you set up.
-In the example, we used “Allow”, but if you replace “Allow” with “Deny” and “IpAddress” with “NotIpAddress”, it will work the same way.
-If Allow and Deny exist for the same resource and action in an IAM policy, Deny will take precedence.
+If you set up a policy in this way and apply it to a specific account, that account will only be able to access the API from the IP ranges you configured.
+In the example above I used “Allow,” but it would work the same way if you replaced “Allow” with “Deny” and “IpAddress” with “NotIpAddress.”
+If both Allow and Deny exist for the same resource and action in an IAM policy, Deny takes precedence.